openlibraryenvironment/mod-rs/README.md

 mod-rs contains a lot of behaviour.
 It's really important you update and use the integration tests.
 PLEASE run grails test-app before committing changes.
 Failed tests leave the database state intact so you can investigate what went wrong, but this can mess up your next round of testing, so it's ideal if you "Vagrant destroy", "Vagrant up" before running your test suite.
 Remember that the mod-rs vagrant image also includes a kafka setup.

+HOWEVER

+The tenant handling can be conusing for the integration test runner, so developers are advised to run the integraiton tests seperately as follows

+    grails test-app *ProtocolPeerSpec*
+    grails test-app *RSNotSuppliedSpec*
+    grails test-app *RSLifecycleSpec*
+    grails test-app *ShipmentSpec*

 ## Vagrant container with Kafka